Chloridia: The rivals

 The end of Jonson's career as a masquer for the Court, however, was due not to ill health but to a clash of personalities.
 Jonson and Jones had been partners in the creation of masques for the Stuart Court since The Masque of Blackness in 1605; but Jonson had long nourished a resentment against Jones, feeling that the architect took and received too much credit for the success of their joint projects.
 The poet expressed his resentment with thinly veiled ridicule of Jones in his works, starting at least as early as Bartholomew Fair in 1614 — the character Lanthorn Leatherhead in that play being a mockery of Jones.
 Since Jonson arranged for the publication of the texts of his masques, his name always preceded Jones's in these volumes; but when Chloridia was published together with Callipolis, in a 1631 quarto issued by the bookseller Thomas Walkley, Jones's name was omitted entirely.

 This was an insult that the very well-connected Jones was not prepared to swallow; he used his powerful Court connections to ensure that Jonson was never invited to write another masque for the Stuart Court.
 (Jonson's final two masques, The King's Entertainment at Welbeck and Love's Welcome at Bolsover of 1633 and 1634, were written for William Cavendish, 1st Duke of Newcastle.)
 When Chloridia was reprinted in the second folio collection of Jonson's works in 1641 (four years after Jonson's death), Jones was appropriately credited.

+Cast

+The aristocratic dancers' names, listed as they were seated in the bower, were: